Continuing Education Activity

-Risk of fire: Following electrosurgical devices, surgical lasers are considered to be the second most common source of operating room fires.
+Risk of fire: Following electrosurgical devices, surgical lasers are considered the second most common source of operating room fires.
 Surgeries of the pharynx, larynx, and trachea are the most at-risk procedures, respectively.

 If an airway fire occurs:

-- Eliminate the oxidizer flow (disconnect the circuit, stop ventilation and delivery of gasses)
+- Eliminate the oxidizer flow (disconnect the circuit, and stop ventilation and the delivery of gasses)

 - Extinguish the remaining fire, if any, with water or saline.